 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you think your allergies are pretty moderate, people are often shocked by the nearly sudden change in how they feel after moving to a HEPA air filtration system.
+Even if you think your allergies are pretty moderate, people are often surprised by the nearly sudden change in how they feel after moving to a HEPA air filtration system.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These UV lights help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their duct systems.
+According to a study, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.